Benefits of becoming a National Teaching Fellow

 ANTF symposium: making a difference – Birmingham City University – 28-29 March 2019

 This two-day event will showcase a celebration of the impact of excellence across the Teaching Excellence Awards, with sessions and content from NTF, CATE and GTEA winners.
 This event is open to all colleagues who are interested in celebrating the impact of excellence across the sector.
-Further details on the event and how to book will follow soon.
+Booking now open here.

 National Teaching Fellows must demonstrate evidence of:

 - Individual excellence: of enhancing and transforming student outcomes and/or the teaching profession, demonstrating impact commensurate with the individual’s context and the opportunities afforded by it.

 - Raising the profile of excellence: of supporting colleagues and influencing support for student learning and/or the teaching profession; demonstrating impact and engagement beyond the nominee’s immediate academic or professional role.

 - Developing excellence: of the nominee’s commitment to and impact of ongoing professional development with regard to teaching and learning and/or learning support.

 If you would like to gain some inspiration and find out more about past winners review the Directory of NTFs below.

 We appointed two Learning and Teaching Excellence Ambassadors to support the NTFS and CATE award schemes.
 They began their work in January 2017 and have been given funding to support their ambassadorial activities.They work closely with us, the NTF community, students and others to: